univention/ucsschool-id-connector/docs/source/index.rst

-..
-UCS\@school ID Connector documentation master file, created by sphinx-quickstart on Tue Nov  2 14:56:07 2021.
+.. |UAS| ID Connector documentation master file, created by sphinx-quickstart on Tue Nov  2 14:56:07 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
 .. include:: <isonum.txt>
+.. include:: univention_rst_macros.txt

 ****************************************************
-Welcome to UCS\@school ID Connector's documentation!
+Welcome to |UAS| ID Connector's documentation!
 ****************************************************
 foo